Matar Ki Sabzi

 Instructions

-- Now add tomatoes and mix.
-Cook till tomatoes are soft and almost mushy.
+- Add chopped tomatoes and a pinch of salt.
+Mix and cook until tomatoes are soft and almost mushy.

-- Add salt, turmeric powder, red chili powder and coriander powder.
+- Add turmeric powder, red chili powder and coriander powder.
 Mix and cook for a minute.

-- Lower the heat and then add yogurt.
-Immediately stir till well combined.
+- Lower the heat to the lowest possible and add whisked yogurt.
+Immediately stir the yogurt before it gets curdled.

 Surprisingly good!